Minimizing $f$-Divergences by Interpolating Velocity Fields: Velocity Field Interpolation from Samples

-A key insight is, since \textit{the gradient of a function is the slope of its best local linear approximation}, it is reasonable to just use the slope of the fitted linear model, i.e., $\boldbeta(\boldx^\star)$, to approximate the gradient $\nabla g(\boldx^\star)$.
+A key insight is, since \textit{the gradient of a function is the slope of its best local linear approximation}, it is reasonable to just use the slope of the fitted linear model, a.k.a., $\boldbeta(\boldx^\star)$, to approximate the gradient $\nabla g(\boldx^\star)$.
 See Figure \ref{fig:local-linear} in Appendix for an illustration.

 We apply the same rationale to estimate $\nabla (h\circ r)(\boldx^\star)$.
-However, we run into the same issue mentioned before: Unlike local linear interpolation, we do not directly observe the value of $h \circ r$ at any input.
-Thus we cannot directly borrow the least squares objective \eqref{eq.local.linear.obj}.
-Similar to what we have done in Section \ref{sec.nw.interpo}, we look for a tractable population estimator for estimating $h \circ r$ which can be approximated using samples from $p$ and $q$.
+However, unlike local linear interpolation, we cannot evaluate $h \circ r$ at any input.
+Thus, we cannot directly use the least squares objective \eqref{eq.local.linear.obj} to obtain a local linear interpolation.
+Similar to what we have done in Section \ref{sec.nw.interpo}, we look for a tractable population estimator for estimating $h \circ r$, which can be approximated using samples from $p$ and $q$.
+Then, we ``convert it'' into a local linear objective.

 In the following section, we derive an objective for estimating $h \circ r$ by maximizing a variational lower bound of a \textit{mirror divergence}.